vijayraavi/architecture-center/docs/cloud-adoption/decision-guides/identity/overview.md

 Identity federation establishes trust relationships across multiple identity management systems to allow common authentication and authorization capabilities.
 You can then support single sign-on capabilities across multiple domains within your organization or identity systems managed by your customers or business partners.

 Azure AD supports federation of on-premises Active Directory domains using [Active Directory Federation Services](/azure/active-directory/hybrid/how-to-connect-fed-whatis) (AD FS).
 See the reference architecture [Extend AD FS to Azure](../../../reference-architectures/identity/adfs.md) to see how this can be implemented in Azure.

-## Evolving identity integration

-Identity integration is an iterative process.
-You may want to start with a cloud native solution with a small set of users and corresponding roles for an initial deployment.
-As your migration matures, consider adopting a federated model or performing a full directory migration of your on-premises identity services to the cloud.
-Revisit your identity strategy in every iteration of your migration process.

 ## Learn more